What Is Hermes-Echo?

 This is a different scaling model.
 And it is the reason SSOAR can govern AI, accessibility, data residency, and Zero Trust simultaneously within the same session without becoming the next coordination problem it is designed to solve.

 Hermes-Echo is the foundational filing in a ten-patent coordinated family.
-All claims were found novel and non-obvious during international search under the Patent Cooperation Treaty.
+During international search under the Patent Cooperation Treaty, claims 1-20 were found novel, inventive, and industrially applicable.